Welcome to Nature Adventures Camp 2022

 Our exciting nature-based weekly themes emphasize fun, hands-on experiences for campers to discover the natural world around them through age-appropriate activities.
 Campers at each age level develop skills and knowledge which encourage confidence, cooperation, curiosity, and compassion for the natural world.
 Each week we feature a different camp-wide theme.

-We have discoveries to be made!
+Help us uncover the prehistoric past!
 The world of dinosaurs will come to life through fossil hunts, mock digs, and engaging, hands-on activities.
-We will explore the lives of dinosaurs and the evidence that scientists use to learn about these prehistoric creatures!
+We will explore the lives of dinosaurs, the Big Bang, and other ancient organisms, as we learn about the evidence that scientists use to learn about these prehistoric creatures!

 Explore the extraordinary world of sharks, dolphins, and whales with hands-on activities and discovery.
 Become a marine biologist to uncover the incredible adaptations that make ocean megafauna and their relatives unique and help them survive in their ocean habitats.

 Week 4: Vet Camp (July 11-15) Grades 5-8

 Join us at Nature Adventures Camp to learn basic animal care skills and explore the world of veterinary science.
 Campers will interact with animals who call the science center home to learn about anatomy, gain important observational skills, and learn how to use various scientific tools!
 Vet camp will take trips to Jacobs Pond, explore the Science Center campus, and feed the animals who live in the ecozone.